grant-olson/grant-olson.github.io/_posts/2018-08-23-help-google-adwords-api-keys-dont-work.md

 Using `bundle open google-ads-common` we were able to go in and change `force_refresh` to default to true.
 Lo and behold, authentication was working!
+So forcing the creation of a new token solved the immediate problem, but we still wanted to have a better idea of what was happening, and we were reluctant to monkey-patch Google's gem only to have things break in future versions.

-Another thing we noticed as we looked through various SOAP output, there are two values attached to the access token, the creation date, and the time, in seconds, until it expires.
+There was one interesting thing we noticed as we looked through various SOAP output.
+Getting back to the original inputs, there are two values attached to the access token, the creation date, and the time, in seconds, until it expires.
 As we looked at the output, we noticed that it was returning `expires_in` values that were actually counterintuitively *increasing* rather than decreasing.
 We would have expected a key that started at 3600 to, when called a minute later, to return 3540.
-Instead it was returning 3660, and climbing up until hitting 7200 one hour later, at which point the access token would be expired, but we would not generate a fresh one, and our app would start blowing up.
+Instead it was returning 3660, and climbing up until hitting 7200 one hour later, at which point the access token would be expired, but our code would not generate a fresh token, and our app would start blowing up.

-Unfortunately, we were unable to tell if the value always worked this way, or if there was a new breaking change improved in the past few days.
+Unfortunately, we were unable to tell if the value always worked this way, or if there was a new breaking change introduced yesterday morning when we first encountered errors.

 We were reluctant to monkey-patch the core google libraries and have to deal with that.
 So armed with the knowledge that our gems weren't